 That is so true!
-Michael sees him only as a refugee and not a person. #gobacksbs (21:00)
+Michael sees him only as a refugee and not a person.

+#gobacksbs (21:00)

-A second spike in engagement occurred at 21:08,3 when the announcement was made that participants would be sent to Mogadishu and Kabul to experience at first hand the terrors from which asylum seekers were fleeing.
+A second spike in engagement occurred at 21: 083 when the announcement was made that participants would be sent to Mogadishu and Kabul to experience first-hand the terrors asylum seekers are fleeing from.
 Tweeting activity spiked further when the participants were shown to arrive at their destinations (21:18), and when Michael Smith, Imogen Bailey and Allan Asher's visit to a refugee camp in Mogadishu was aired (21:26).
 Comments focused on the immediate occurrences on the show as well as on the behaviour of participants.